Did you know that CRM systems have the power to boost conversion rates by 300%?

 1. Set your core business outcomes

-It’s likely you have more than one core reason for CRM investment, but the point is: setting definitive goals will ensure you lay down solid foundations for your business case.
+For most organisations, the desired outcome is a mix of all four — but the point is, setting definitive goals will ensure you lay down solid foundations for your business case.

-For example, you might find that your sales cycle are extremely long and your conversion poor or that your customer service response rates are subpar.
-Whatever the roadblock, identifying your most pressing issues will empower you to outline what you will need from your CRM to get to where you need to be.
+In part, this is about understanding current pain points.
+You might find that your sales cycle is extremely long, your conversion rates are poor, or your customer service response rates are subpar.
+Whatever the roadblock, identifying the most pressing issues will empower you to outline what you need from your CRM to help reach your goals.

-Step three involves putting your outcomes, pain points, and prospective initiatives into market context.
-To gain (and offer) a deeper understanding of how a CRM can benefit your business, you should see how your competitors are using CRMs to their advantage.
+Step three involves putting your outcomes, pain points, and prospective initiatives into the market context.
+To gain (and offer) a deeper understanding of how a CRM can benefit your business, you should see how your competitors use them to their advantage.

-Discovering how your customers view your brand and your service will also let you know how CRM can provide the insight you need to improve vital aspects of your service delivery, consumer messaging, and engagement initiatives, among other areas.
+Equally, discovering how your customers view your brand and service will also let you know how a CRM can improve vital aspects of your service delivery, consumer messaging, and engagement initiatives, among other areas.

 4. Map out the commercial benefits

 Armed with your outcomes, assessments, and market knowledge, you can map out the potential commercial benefits of investing in a CRM system.